Person using a calculator

 Prorating rent ensures that you are always collecting rent on the first.
 If you only have one rental, collecting rent on a set day probably won’t be as important, but for those with multiple rentals, juggling several rent dates could get confusing.
 If you charge a full month’s rent no matter when the tenant moves in, you’ll most likely have a vacant unit for several days or weeks between tenants.

-As a landlord, you can calculate prorated rent in a variety of ways.
+As a landlord, you can calculate prorated rent in a couple of different ways.
 The amount could be based on the number of days in a month or the number of days in a year.

 By number of days in the month